 There's nothing worse than breathing the poisonous fumes from an ocean of scooters, as you sit in traffic, waiting for the light to turn green.
 Or walking out on your balcony early Saturday morning–to take in the view–only to be greeted by the depressing sight of a city blanketed in toxic smog.
 In these situations, it sometimes feels the most you can do is silently hope that someday things will change.

 I remember the first time I heard about Tesla's electric roadster and went online to check it out.
 I was amazed.
 I wanted one.
 But even more, I wanted to be a part of the electric revolution I could see starting to take shape.
-Unfortunately $100,000 US is not in my immediate, or extended financial reach.
-Gogoro might not be the cheapest scooter option available on the market, but it’s well within my reach.
-I feel like it's worth the investment to finally feel that I’m contributing to a change I want to see in the world.
-I honestly feel that if I want to live in a high-quality world, then I need to invest in high-quality products that have real positive impacts on myself and the people around me, and Gogoro is one of those products.
+Unfortunately $100,000 US is not in my immediate, or extended financial reach—excluding me from the opportunity to participate in the clean energy revolution.
+Gogoro might not be the cheapest scooter option available on the market, but the price its well within my reach.
+And I feel like it's worth the investment to finally feel I’m contributing to a change I want to see in the world.
+I honestly feel that if I want to live in a high-quality world, then I need to invest in high-quality products that have real, positive impacts on myself and the people around me, and Gogoro is one of those products.

 2 - A Taiwan brand we should be proud of.